 This extremely popular day trip from Dublin covers both Galway and the Cliffs of Moher!

-Day Trips More Than 2.5 Hours From Dublin
+Dublin Day Trips More Than 2.5 Hours Away

-I’ve intentionally separated these three day tours from Dublin–which are easily among the most popular in the country–from the rest to drive home the point that these make for extremely long, tiring days, and are best accomplished via a booked tour.
+I’ve intentionally separated these three day tours from Dublin, Ireland–which are easily among the most popular in the country–from the rest to drive home the point that these make for extremely long, tiring days, and are best accomplished via a booked tour.

 I’m not saying not to go (trust me, I deeply understand the desire to see dream destinations whenever the opportunity presents itself, even if the opportunity is not perfect), but think carefully before going, and strongly consider an organized tour.